LeiWangR/video-ar/README.md

 ### Acknowledgements

-[Xiuyuan Yuan](https://jackyuanx.github.io/) conducted the research under the supervision of [Dr. Lei Wang](https://leiwangr.github.io/) in the ANU Summer Scholars Program.
+[Xiuyuan Yuan](https://jackyuanx.github.io/) conducted the research under the supervision of [Lei Wang](https://leiwangr.github.io/) in the ANU Summer Scholars Program.
 He is supported by a Summer Research Internship provided by the ANU School of Computing.
 This work is also supported by the NCI Adapter Scheme, with computational resources provided by NCI Australia, an NCRIS-enabled capability supported by the Australian Government.